 I know the thought of a huge to do list can be overwhelming, but so can the huge repair bill you could get from not maintaining your home to begin with!
 With a little preventative maintenance, you won’t have to worry about that.

-Walk around your home and look for any visible damage that will need to be taken care of including, but not limited to these…
+It’s a good idea to walk around your home and look for any visible damage that will need to be taken care of including, but not limited to these…

 - Loose siding – Here is a video showing you how to fix it.

 - Lifting or missing shingles -Loose shingles can cause water to get underneath them and cause damage to your roof.
 Look for visible signs of roof damage.
 Learn how to repair your roof shingles here

 - Broken or cracked windows – Cracks in windows can let in water and cause serious water damage if left untreated.

 - Check and repair weather stripping – Seal gaps in doors and windows by using caulking or weather stripping because this will help tremendously with your heating bills.
 Here is a great PDF on how to do this yourself.

 - Peeling paint – Loose paint can cause water to seep into the wood, causing even more damage.
 Scrape, prime and paint peeling areas.

 - Broken steps – You don’t want any slip and falls.

 - Cracks in the foundation – Cracks can cause water to seep into your foundation and then freeze and crack it more.
 So, fill these cracks with concrete foundation crack repair.

 - Holes where critters get in – Mice and other small critters can fit into the tiniest spaces.
 Look around your whole perimeter and fill or patch any holes.
 Check under siding edge, roof eaves, around windows and doors, corner moldings, gutter downspouts, around electrical , plumbing, and cable lines, and cut back trees touching the house.